brianbancroft/brianbancroftio/src/pages/portfolio/resume-builder/index.md

 Finally the last challenge was in the form of modifying iterable data in the context of Ember models.
 This was for jobs, education, awards, and anything iterable...

 Once all that was done, the remainder fell into building the actual views.
 In this time, UX/UI was gracious enough to have prototypes.
 I took all that content, and built that into reality.

+After that, the remainder was HTML/XML, and styling templates using Microsoft Word, or even tiny snapshots through external API's.

 ## Sample Outputs